Discover more from Timeless & Timely

-Given the extraordinary events on Capitol Hill this week, and the equally extraordinary silence, acquiescence, or gaslighting, there are a few leaders at the national level who could do with a word at the knee of Grandfather.
+Given the extraordinary events on Capitol Hill on January 6th, and the equally extraordinary silence, acquiescence, or gaslighting, there are a few leaders at the national level who could do with a word at the knee of Grandfather.

 Real leaders shoulder the blame and give credit to others.